DylanCS1/s1_manager/README.md

 2. Input the **Endpoint Tag ID** to add/remove
 3. Select the **Agent Identifier Type** used in your source CSV (Agent UUID or Endpoint Name)
 4. Select a CSV file containing a single column of agent UUIDs or endpoint names (this should align with your selection in step 3)

+### Bulk Resolve Threats

+Adds a predefined note and sets the selected Analyst Verdict on a large group of threats (incidents) that match the searched value, then closes the incidents as Resolved.

+Process:
+1. Select incident search type: **Threat Name** or **SHA1**
+2. Input an appropriate search string based on the choice made above
+   - *Threat Name* = A partial or complete search string.
+Search is not case-sensitive, and multiple words should not be enclosed in quotes.
+      > May have unexpected results with special characters.
+   - *SHA1* = One or more comma-separated SHA1s (do not include any whitespace)
+3. Select the **Analyst Verdict** from the drop-down: *undefined*, *suspicous*, *false_positive*, or *true_positive*
+4. Input one or more **Site IDs**, separated by a comma (do not include spaces)

 <p align="right">(<a href="#top">back to top</a>)</p>